 Caterpillar P-5000 Powerloader

 The P-5000 Powerloader was a standard issue mech suit used in construction and logistics operations produced by Caterpillar.
 It could also be used remotely thanks to an onboard camera without using an onboard driver.
 The P-5000 was also known to be used by Colonial Marines, but not directly in a combat role.
 It's only offensive capabilities was its welder and its powerful arms.
 However, several individuals have been known to use it effectively against the Xenomorphs in a last-ditch effort.
-Ellen Ripley used the Powerloader against the Queen Alien in Aliens and Blue Marsalis used one remotely to kill many Aliens in Alien: Cold Forge.
+Lieutenant Ellen Ripley used the Powerloader against the Queen Alien in Aliens and Blue Marsalis used one remotely to kill many Aliens in Alien: Cold Forge.
 It did not come with any acid resistance and its arms are known to break down under a lot of strain.

 Predator Killer Suit